Spanish Verb Conjugation Explained Clearly

 {This post may contain affiliate links.
 Read my full disclosure.}

-What Conjugation Really Shows: WHO, WHEN, and MOOD
+What Conjugation Really Shows

+1. WHO is doing the action?
 This is the subject: yo, tú, él/ella, nosotros, ellos.

+2. WHEN is the action happening?
 This is the tense: present, past, future, etc.

-3. What is the speaker’s ATTITUDE or MOOD?
+3. What is the speaker’s attitude or mood?
+This is the mood:

-• indicative (facts)
+• Indicative (facts)

-• imperative (commands)
+• Imperative (commands)

-• subjunctive (desires, doubts, emotions)
+• Subjunctive (desires, doubts, emotions)

 You don’t need to master all three at once — just remember: